thubZai/thubZai.github.io/_pages/about.md

 - **Pillow**: Perfect for quick image transformations like resizing, cropping, and format conversion.

 ### **For NLP Tasks📝**
-- **Hugging Face Transformers**: Simplifies using state-of-the-art NLP models like BERT and GPT.
+- **Hugging Face Transformers**: Simplifies using SOTA NLP models like BERT and GPT.
 - **NLTK & SpaCy**: Handy for preprocessing and annotating text data efficiently.

 ### **For Experiment Tracking📊**